seanox/aspect-js/manual/en/markup.md

 ### events

-This declaration binds one or more events (see https://www.w3.org/TR/DOM-Level-3-Events) to an HTML element.
-Events provide primary functions for event-driven refreshing of other HTML elements (see [render](#render) for more information), and for validating and synchronizing and synchronization of HTML elements with the corresponding JavaScript objects (models) (see [validate](#validate) for more information).
+Binds one or more [events](https://www.w3.org/TR/DOM-Level-3-Events) to an HTML element.
+This allows event-driven synchronization of HTML elements with corresponding JavaScript objects (models), as well as validation of the data to be synchronized (see [validate](#validate) for more information) and event-driven control and refreshing of other HTML elements (see [render](
+    #render) for more information).

-As with all attributes, the expression language can be used, with the difference that the attribute is only read at the beginning.
-Due to the view model binding, changes to an existing element at runtime have no effect as long as it exists in the DOM.
+As with all attributes, the expression language is applicable here, with the difference that changes at runtime have no effect, since the attribute or the value for the view model binding is only processed initially as long as the HTML element exists in the DOM.

 ```html
 <span id="output1">{{#text1.value}}</span>